-When you start pursuing debt management options, you may get many mixed messages from those in the debt relief industry.
-Because there is no general industry consensus as to what the best options are, we have narrowed down your options.
-Many of these options work hand in hand or as part of a larger debt reduction program, but in general, these are your choices:
+When you start pursuing debt management options, you may get mixed messages from people in the debt relief industry.
+Because there is no general industry consensus as to what the best ways to manage debt are, we have narrowed down your options.
+Many of these options work hand in hand with or as part of a larger debt reduction program, but in general, these are your choices:

 When you begin this process, you set aside funds each month into a separate, insured account.
-While you're building up your funds, the company or lawyer you've selected negotiate with your creditors in an attempt to lessen the total amount of debt that you owe.
-When a settlement is reached, the funds that you have been setting aside go toward paying your creditors and negotiation fees.
+While you're building up your funds, the company or lawyer you've selected negotiates with your creditors to try to reduce the total amount of debt you owe.
+When a settlement is reached, the funds you have been setting aside go toward paying your creditors and negotiation fees.
 These programs take around two to four years to complete and negatively influence your credit.

-Debt Consolidation: Consolidation is the process of combining all of your debts into a single, lower payment by taking out a loan to pay off your creditors.
+Debt Consolidation: Consolidation is the process of combining all your debts into a single, lower payment by taking out a loan to pay off your creditors.
 Companies usually attempt to lower your debt through debt settlement before recommending you take out a loan.
 The goal of consolidation is to have a lower payment at a lower interest rate than you currently have.
 It can be confusing because debt consolidation is also used to refer to debt settlement programs as well.

-Debt Management Program: These programs often work hand-in-hand with credit counseling programs.
+Debt Management Program: These programs often work hand in hand with credit counseling.
 During this program, you receive financial counseling and meet with a financial advisor.
-Additionally, the company managing your debt management program contacts your creditors and attempts to negotiate lower interest rates on your behalf.
+Additionally, the debt management company contacts your creditors and attempts to negotiate lower interest rates on your behalf.
 Lower interest rates allow you to more quickly pay off your debts.
-This debt relief program does not have a negative impact on your creditors but may limit your credit options for the duration of the program.
+These debt relief programs don’t have a negative impact on your credit but may limit your credit options for their durations.